newrelic/newrelic-client-go/README.md

 ### Requirements

-- Go 1.14.0+
+- Go 1.17.0+
 - GNU Make
 - git

 ### Building

 This package does not generate any direct usable assets (it's a library).
-You can still run the build scripts to validate you code, and generate coverage information.
+You can still run the build scripts to validate your code, and generate coverage information.

 ```bash
 # Default target is 'build'